 I totally missed the hype train on this one, even with glowing reviews from anime creators that I place a lot of trust in.
 I was unsure of 3D anime, and I wasn’t terribly interested in an anime revolving around anthropomorphic animals.
 I was guilty of judging this one too early, but I am so glad that I decided to give this anime a try because Beastars is a perfect example of how something different can be so worth it.
 My husband and I finally decided to pick this anime up after stumbling on a funny video by Jonah Scott, the voice actor for Legoshi.

 I appreciated how the very real horrors of human society are viewed through a fantasy lens.
-This anime faces the real-world issues of racism, trafficking, and murder alongside a shocking love story in a world that can never accept the pairing.
+This anime faces the real-world issues of racism, trafficking, murder, and society’s tendency to trample on the poor and ‘weak,’ all alongside a shocking love story in a world that can never accept the pairing.
 Legoshi is so heart-achingly awkward, the perfect protagonist of a coming-of-age narrative as he finds himself struggling against his conflicting feelings for a rabbit, his natural prey, and the power dynamics that exist within romantic relationships.

 The 3D animation was surprisingly good, it gives the series a certain style that is instantly eye-catching and serves as a standout example of how 3D can be done right.
 The first season was simply phenomenal, an easy recommendation and I am extremely excited for the second season due out later this year.